vekatze/neut/book/src/terms.md

 ### Semantics

-Given a function application `e(e1, ..., en)`, the system does the following:
+Given a function application `e(e1, ..., en)`, if `e` has an ordinary function type, it is evaluated as follows:

 1. Computes `e`, `e1`, ..., `en` into values `v`, `v1`, ..., `vn`
 2. Extracts the contents from the closure `v`, obtaining the tuple of its free variables and a function label
 3. Deallocates the tuple of the closure `v`
-4. Calls the function label with the tuple and `v1, ..., vn` as arguments
+4. Calls the function label with the tuple and `v1`, ..., `vn` as arguments

+If `e` has a noetic function type such as `&(a1, ..., an) -> b`, it is evaluated as follows:

+1. Computes `e`, `e1`, ..., `en` into values `v`, `v1`, ..., `vn`
+2. Reads the contents of the closure `v`, obtaining the tuple of its free variables and a function label
+3. Copies all the free variables captured by `e`
+4. Executes the function body using those copies and `v1`, ..., `vn`

-If `e` has a destination-passing function type, the surface syntax is still `e(e1, ..., en)`.
-In that case, the caller first prepares the result destination, passes it as an extra argument to the callee, and then reads the result from that destination.
+If `e` has a destination-passing function type, it is evaluated as follows:

+1. Prepares the result destination
+2. Computes `e`, `e1`, ..., `en` into values
+3. Performs the corresponding call above, passing the destination as an extra argument
+4. Reads the result from that destination

 When the size of the result type is non-negative, the destination has that size.
 Otherwise, the caller uses a one-word temporary slot that stores a pointer to the result.

 ### Type